If You Invested $100 In Bitcoin Gold, Ethereum Classic And Dogecoin In March 2020, Here's How Much You'd Have Now - Benzinga

-Investors who have put money into major U.S. indices have enjoyed respectable returns since the bottom of the market in March 2020.
-In fact, the SPDR S&P 500 ETF SPY, Invesco QQQ Trust Series 1 QQQ and SPDR Dow Jones Industrial Average ETF Trust DIA have returned 54.25%, 99.52% and 59.89% since then.
+Investors who have put money into major U.S. indices have enjoyed respectable returns since March 2020.
+In fact, the SPDR S&P 500 ETF SPY, Invesco QQQ Trust Series 1 QQQ and SPDR Dow Jones Industrial Average ETF Trust DIA have returned 69.11%, 70.70% and 63.31% since the bottom of U.S. markets in 2020.

-As good as investors in the major U.S. indices have had it since 2020, cryptocurrencies have performed that much better.
-Cryptocurrency bulls who bought when U.S. markets bottomed out in March 2020 and held on for the long-term, despite the ongoing volatility, have been treated to epic returns on their investment.
+As good as investors in the major U.S. indices have had it in recent years, cryptocurrency bulls have had it that much better.
+Cryptocurrency and tech bulls who bought in 2017 and held through when U.S. markets bottomed out in March 2020, despite the marked volatility, have been treated to epic returns on their investment.

-Winners Since March 2020: Here’s how much $100 in each of the following cryptocurrencies back at the bottom of the U.S. market in March 2020 would be worth today:
+Winners Since March 2020: Here’s how much $100 in each of the following cryptocurrencies back at the bottom of U.S. markets in 2020 would be worth today, according to data from Benzinga Pro:

 Visit Benzinga's Crypto Homepage - 1,000,000+ depend on Benzinga Crypto every month